Losing paying subscribers always hurts, but losing them to payment failure you could prevent hurts more. That’s involuntary churn.

 If you use services like Stripe, Recurly, or Chargebee, dunning comes built-in — just make sure your reminders, timing, and retry rules are tuned to catch failed payments fast.

-Remember: automated flows handle the basics, but some accounts still need a human touch.
+And remember: automated flows handle the basics, but some accounts still need a human touch.
 Your support team should be ready to step in.

 What to do: